INVESTIGATION: Nigeria’s Industrial Development Centres in its ‘death throes’ (Part1)

 Asked about the machines at the centre, Yaro said, there were machines but they were not functioning because they were all obsolete.

 According to him, six employees are currently working at the centre, including its Coordinator whose office is in Zaria, Kaduna State.

 Due to the peculiarities of Kano for leather production, the IDC was intended to be a hub for leatherwork, but Yaro said the centre which also ought to carry out business appraisal has not witnessed any productive activities for years.

 This is despite claims by SMEDAN that the Tiga IDC was in the process of being converted to a world-class leather cluster park.

-After spending more than two hours searching for the industrial centre, the reporter got help from an official of the Kano State Chambers of Commerce and Industry who gave a hint of its location.
-He simply said the IDC is located in Tiga town —but without giving a specific address or landmark.
+After spending more than two hours searching for the industrial centre, this reporter got help from an official of the Kano State Chambers of Commerce and Industry who gave a hint of its location.
+He simply said the IDC is located in Tiga town —but without giving a specific address or a landmark.

 Before then, officials of Industrial Training Fund (ITF) in the city could not even make sense of the name Industrial Development Centre when asked.
 None among those asked had heard of it before, likewise artisans along Hadeija road in the city.

-Along Kilometre 1 along Tiga Hydro Electric Power Project, Kano IDC stood forsaken by the roadside.
+Situated on Kilometre 1 along Tiga Hydro Electric Power Project, Kano IDC stood forsaken by the roadside.
 It is a shadow of its old self.